 What’s your professional background?

-I worked in Industrial Gas and Welding with networked computer neumerical control machines, for a company called Praxair, and ended up writing two programs for them.
+I worked in Industrial Gas and Welding with networked computer numerical control machines, for a company called Praxair, and ended up writing two programs for them.
 I later became a Sales Rep at AvePoint Public Sector, then switched to become a TSP (Their equivalent of a pre-sales engineer) and did that for a year before coming to Bamboo.

 What prompted you to join the Bamboo team?

 I wanted to get a different perspective on Microsoft technologies from a different sort of MS partner.
-AvePoint and Bamboo are both OEM software manufacturers, but they do two very different things, and use completely different technical approaches.
-My ultimate goal is to either work in Product Management, or become an Administrator for SharePoint networks.
+AvePoint and Bamboo are both OEM software manufacturers, but they do two very different things and use completely different technical approaches.
+My ultimate goal is to either work in Product Management or become an Administrator for SharePoint networks.